xiaohongchen1991/krylov-solvers/README.md

 ## Requirements

-The libarary requires a C++ compiler that supports C++14 and boost.ublas.
+The library requires a C++ compiler that supports C++14 and boost.ublas.
 To build the test, add boost include directory into system path.

 ## TODO list